Petra Diamonds sells Botswana exploration assets

 The purchase price will be payable in two equal instalments on or before August 31, 2021 and August 31, 2022, Petra said.
 Botswana Diamonds has the option to buy out the royalty for $2 million in cash.

-Petra's fully-owned subsidiary Sekaka Diamonds Exploration (Pty) Limited, which Botswana Diamonds would take over, holds three prospecting licences.
+Petra's subsidiary Sekaka Diamonds Exploration (Pty) Limited, which Botswana Diamonds would take over, holds three prospecting licences including the KX36 project, which has an indicated resource of 17.9 million tonnes at 35 carats per hundred tonnes.

+Botswana Diamonds managing director James Campbell said KX36 would be the company's most advanced project in southern Africa, and Sekaka's exploration database would also be "hugely complementary" to its current activities.

 "The first tranche of the purchase consideration is not expected to be received until August 2021, making the sale too long-dated to help with Petra's immediate cash flow challenges," said BMO analyst Edward Sterck.